By RFE RL

 “After two years and millions of pages of documents (and a cost of over $30 million) no collusion!”
 Trump said in a tweet on December 8.

-The comments come a day after U.S. prosecutors asked a judge to sentence Trump’s longtime personal lawyer to a “substantial” prison term after he admitted to paying a porn actress money to keep her from embarrassing Trump during the 2016 election.
+The comments come a day after U.S. prosecutors asked a judge to sentence Trump’s longtime personal lawyer to a “substantial” prison term after he admitted to paying an adult film actress money to keep her from embarrassing Trump during the 2016 election.

 Trump did not mention that in their filings, prosecutors also detailed a previously unknown attempt by a Russian to help his 2016 presidential election campaign.